 Day 1: We start midday and cover 13.5 km, much of which is uphill hiking.
-Day 2: We trek a whopping 19 km today.
-Day 3: We tackle a steep, 3.5 km roundtrip hike to the Ice Lakes on the cards if you like.
-Day 4: This is an acclimatisation day.
-Day 5: We cover 10 km.
-Day 6: We trek for 10 km, climbing ever higher.
+Day 2: We trek nearly 14 km today.
+Day 3: We trek almost 16 km today.
+Day 4: We tackle a steep, 3.5 km roundtrip hike to the Ice Lakes on the cards if you like.
+Day 5: This is an acclimatisation day.
+Day 6: We cover 10 km.
+Day 7: We trek for 10 km, climbing ever higher.
 The effects of the low oxygen intake will be taking their toll on us.
-Day 7: We trek for 7 km and once again take a substantial leap in elevation.
-Day 8: This is our final day of trekking, and it’s summit day.
+Day 8: We trek for 7 km and once again take a substantial leap in elevation.
+Day 9: This is our final day of trekking, and it’s summit day.
 We climb up to Thorung La Pass, the trek’s highest point at 5,416 m.
+We then descend to Ranipauwa.
 Overall we trek for 13 km, which includes a steep descent of nearly two vertical kilometres.

 So how should I train?